 These new permitted development rights provide much more flexibility to the owners and potential buyers of unused commercial buildings.
 In many areas, letting or selling a residential property is likely to see greater returns when compared to commercial property.

 This is particularly true in areas where city centres have been declining, and shops and offices have remained vacant for a long period of time.

 Rather than see a property lie empty, and miss out on valuable income, you could convert it to more profitable uses.

 Importantly, because of the changes to the Use Classes, you can now convert a much wider range of uses into residential properties.

 For example, Class O allowed the conversion of offices to new homes, but its use was limited purely to offices.
-Now, Class MA allows a much wider range of uses, such as shops, restaurants and cafes, offices and light industrial to be converted into residential units, subject to some conditions and limitations.
+Now, Class MA allows a much wider range of uses, such as shops, restaurants and cafes, offices, light industrial and even creches to be converted into residential units, subject to some conditions and limitations.